foonerd/volumio-plymouth-adaptive/volumio-plymouth-adaptive/README.md

 1. Theme script has hardcoded plymouth_rotation value
 2. Must manually edit and rebuild initramfs for each rotation change
 3. Rest of process same as above

+**Runtime detection scope**: Only applies to volumio-adaptive theme. volumio-text uses framebuffer rotation which is handled by the kernel, not the theme script.

 See `docs/TECHNICAL.md` for detailed information on Plymouth API limitations and runtime detection implementation.